subvertnormality/mosaic/README.md

 Craft unique rhythms using a variety of built-in algorithms.

-* Button 1: The drum algorithm, drawing from a rich collection of classic drum patterns.
+* button 1: The drum algorithm, drawing from a rich collection of classic drum patterns.
-* Button 2: The tresillo algorithm, utilising a 3/3/2 ratio for diverse rhythm variations.
+* button 2: The tresillo algorithm, utilising a 3/3/2 ratio for diverse rhythm variations.
 The tresillo multiplier can be set on the norns screen for more variations.
-* Button 3: Euclidian, a rhythm tool rooted in mathematical logic.
+* button 3: Euclidian, a rhythm tool rooted in mathematical logic.
-* Button 4: NE Numeric Repetitor, another rhythm tool based on mathematical principles.
+* button 4: NE Numeric Repetitor, another rhythm tool based on mathematical principles.

 ![Algorithm select](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_algorithms.png)